Mheboobkhan/threathuntingwithpython/README.md

 THREAT HUNTING WITH PYTHON

-This project focus in utilizing the power of python to make dualy life of threat hunter easy !!!
+This project focus in utilizing the power of python to make daily life of threat hunters easy !!!